Vrossi28/SocialTracker/README.md

 # SocialTracker
 •••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••••
-# SocialTracker is a project that I am building to track all stats and details from the principal social medias, like Twitter, Instagram, Linkedin, Spotify.
+# SocialTracker is a project that I am building to track all stats and details from the principal social medias, like Twitter, Instagram, LinkedIn, Spotify.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------
 # Consists in a API that retrieve data from the social media API's and return the details, the idea is build a website to graphically display statistics and information.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------